Examinations and ultrasounds can help a doctor identify endometriosis, but a laparoscopy is the only way to diagnose it definitively.

-Doctors do not usually recommend a laparoscopy when a person first reports endometriosis-like symptoms because, although the incisions are small, a laparoscopy is still an invasive procedure and comes with some risks.
+Doctors do not usually recommend a laparoscopy when a person first reports endometriosis-like symptoms.
+Though the incisions involved are small, a laparoscopy is an invasive procedure that carries risks.

-They will usually try other, non-invasive procedures first to rule out other conditions.
-For example, they may use imaging scans, such as an ultrasound to look for ovarian cysts or fibroids, which may also be causing pelvic pain.
+As a result, doctors typically use noninvasive methods to rule out other conditions first.
+For example, they may use imaging scans, such as an ultrasound, to look for ovarian cysts or fibroids, which can cause similar symptoms.